ellojess/iOS-Interview-Prep/conceptuals/completed-questions.md

 <summary>
 What’s the difference between the frame and the bounds?
 </summary>

 The **bounds** of a UIView is the rectangle, expressed as a location (x,y) and size (width, height) relative to its own coordinate system (0,0).

-The **frame** of a UIView is the rectangle, expressed as a location (x,y) and size (width, height) relative to the superview it is contained within.
+The **frame** of a UIView is the rectangle, expressed as a location (x,y) and size (width, height) relative to the superview or parent view it is contained within.

+### This means a few things:

+- If you create a view at X:0, Y:0, width:100, height:100, its frame and bounds are the same.

+- If you move that view to X:100, its frame will reflect that change but its bounds will not.
+Remember, the bounds is relative to the view’s own space, and internally to the view nothing has changed.

+- If you transform the view, e.g. rotating it or scaling it up, the frame will change to reflect that, but the bounds still won’t – as far as the view is concerned internally, it hasn’t changed.

+Generally it’s better to modify bounds plus center and transform, and let UIKit calculate the frame for you.
 </details>

 <details>